MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/visual-scripting/best-practices/visual-scripting-best-practices-networking.md

 ### Sharing is typed--but variable assignment isn't

 For safety and security reasons, shared visual script variables are strongly typed.
-This means that the type you select in the *Variables* component for the script variables you've declared defines which exact value type that will be synchronized between clients.
+This means that the type you select in the *Variables* component for the script variables you've declared defines which exact value type will be synchronized between clients.

 Unfortunately, Unity Visual Scripting completely ignores a variable's declared type when you update its value.
-For example, it's easy to accidentally store a Float-typed value in a variable that was declared for type *Integer*.
+For example, it's easy to accidentally store a *Float*-typed value in a variable that was declared for type *Integer*.
 Within the local client, your visual scripts won't notice this error because Visual Scripting will auto-convert the erroneous *Float* to the expected *Integer* where needed.
 However, when it comes to synchronizing this value across clients, Mesh Visual Scripting can't take the same liberties: The "eventual consistency" guarantee precludes any value conversion in flight, and safety and security considerations make it unadvisable to accept a different value type from a remote client than what was declared for the variable.

 For example, consider this declaration of a shared variable named *MyIntegerVar*: